 The Pacific Coast Highway 1 is one of the most popular drives in the United States and it provides an opportunity to explore the breathtaking scenery of the California coastline.
 The stretch beginning at Leggett and ending at Dana Point offers some of the most scenic highway views in the world with breathtaking beaches.
 Below are the 17 best beaches along Highway 1 you need to visit – listed from north to south as you enjoy your very own west coast USA road trip.
+Then, afterward, enjoy some of the best things to do in Little Itlay San Diego.

 Best Beaches along Highway 1 in Northern California